basho/riak_kv/docs/NextGenREPL.md

 * `riak_repl` cannot be reliably used to replicate between clusters of [different ring-sizes](https://docs.riak.com/riak/kv/2.2.3/using/reference/v3-multi-datacenter/architecture/index.html#restrictions) - meaning that data migrations necessary for customers with ring-size expansion needs had to be handled by bespoke customer application planning and logic (following the deprecation of the unreliable ring-resizing feature).

 * `riak_repl` can only be used for complete replication between clusters, partial replication rules (e.g. replicating an individual bucket or bucket-type) cannot be configured.
-Paradoxically although only complete replication can be configured, some types of data could not be replicated, so partial replication may be the unexpected outcome of configuring total replication.
+Paradoxically although only complete replication can be configured, some types of data cannot be replicated, so partial replication may be the unexpected outcome of configuring total replication.

 * `riak_repl` leads to unnecessary bi-directional replication, with full-sync replication only able to tell differences between sites and not consider causal context, meaning that out-of-date data may potentially be needlessly sent to a more up-to-date cluster.